Kajabi/kajabi-guides/git-and-github/README.md

 * Assign an issue to yourself if you want to work on it.
 * Prefer tasks with an upcoming milestone if possible.
 * When you start working on the task, apply the "in progress" label.
+* If an issue is a bug, apply the "bug" label.
 * Open a pull request when your task is ready, or if you have made substantial progress and want some early feedback.
 * When your feature is ready for a full review and you are looking for it to merge